Hero

 “Don’t bother,” Martin whispered to his nephew before sending a slight nod for another refill.
 “They decided who to care about before you were out of diapers.
 Guess who they chose in my case?”

-Grant wasn’t sure if he should be grateful for a lifetime of independence and unquestioned choices that the family’s disregard afforded him, or humiliated by the weak attempt to receive just a bit more than a passing acknowledgment.
+He wasn’t wrong.
+Grant wasn’t sure if he should be grateful for the lifetime of independence and unquestioned choices that the family’s disregard afforded him, or humiliated by the weak attempt to receive just a bit more than a passing acknowledgment.
 Every inch of his body felt weak, and his hot face felt like it had surrendered to gravity.
 He sensed Clara’s eyes on him, but he couldn’t move.
-He wanted to leave the table, but that wasn’t permitted until Caroline offered after-dinner drinks in the library to anyone so inclined.
+He wanted to leave the table and return to his solitude, but that wasn’t permitted until Caroline offered after-dinner drinks to anyone so inclined.

 Maybelle excused herself and slipped away, soon returning with a small, lit birthday cake, and led the table in a feebly performed song.
-At least Clara’s 90th year was acknowledged, Grant thought.
+At least Clara’s 90th year was acknowledged, Grant thought, however briefly.

 “Well, Daniel,” Reverend Tyler said, in a rare empty-mouth moment, “you certainly are your father’s son.
 God bless you.”

 “Could we expect anything less?”
 Caroline chimed in.
-“You’re doing what an Aldridge man must.”
+“You’re doing what Aldridge men are made to do.”

 Martin released a barely audible scoff.

 “You’ll be one of the greats.
 Like your father.
 And his father.
 And his father.
 All the way back.
 Your 5th great-grandfather, who once owned this property, was the same way, you know.
-Practically a founding father, one achievement after the other, even when chased by all that silly gossip created by jealousy.”
-Mercifully, Thaddeus’ full tale had already been shared during cocktails.
+Practically a founding father, one achievement after the other, even when chased by silly gossip and jealousy.”
+For whatever reason, Caroline refrained from sharing any more about Thaddeus.
 “I’ve always known it.
 You can’t keep a good Aldridge man down.”

 That was new.
 Grant instantly noticed the variation.
 Once, you couldn’t keep an Aldridge man down, but now it was a good Aldridge man, a classification for which he was sure he did not qualify.
 With a lump in his throat, he glanced over to find Clara embracing him with her smile.